Adedoyin05/stutern-git/README.md

 # stutern-git

-# THIS IS A PROJECT
+# THIS IS A PROJECT BY ADEDOYIN